margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 # Creative Writing #
+## Perspective, Stories, the South ##
+Around the south, there are so many individual perspectives.
+A song sings about the South, an infrastructure, a culture, a group of people who created a land.
+Every individual in the land, in the South associate different meanings with this land.
+Everyone is coming from a different subjective standpoint.
+Everyone associates his or her own meanings with what they hear.
+Songs can help people recall things in different ways based on their own subjective standpoints.

 ## Professionalization ##
 The world will try to define you.
 People will try to box you in.